daybydata/legal_security_token_offering/README.md

 * New (legal) tools for capitalizing business: SEC-registered Security Token Offerings (STOs)
 * A regulated, compliance-first exchange for digital assets
 * A pipeline of credible businesses with large audiences and “tribal” power to drive exchange adoption and velocity
-* A market facilitator to prepare companies for the compliance requirements of a public offering
+* A market facilitator to prepare companies for a public STO and guide them through the process
-* A marketplace for the Insumer* to purchase public shares

-*Investor + consumer = Insumer

 ## ECR 1404

 An STO is essentially the digital representations of ownership of assets (e.g. gold, real estate) or economic rights (e.g. a share of profits or revenue).
 Well-designed smart contracts can help ensure compliance with U.S. securities law automatically, preventing unqualified trades while ensuring transparency and accuracy with every transation.
+ERC-1404 is a smart contract template that expressely designed to produce an STO that is compliant with SEC reguations.

 "ERC-1404 is a simple restricted token standard on Ethereum.
 The recent development of the ERC-1404 standard has a couple key features differentiating it from other standards; most notably, it holds similar properties to regulated securities.
 This feature gives the ERC-1404 token the properties to become a publicly traded, tokenized asset."